jmk745/MulticoreProgramming/lab3/ReadMe.txt

 	-Run the compiled executable with the following command:
                         "./server.out -p <port_number> -n <number_of_threads>"

-    -Check server response with curl
+	-To compile a threaded_server with global locks runt he following makefile command:
+		“make server.out”

+	-Run the compiled executable with the following command:
+                        "./serverg.out -p <port_number> -n <number_of_threads>"

 ---------------------------------------------
 Description

-    This lab2 submission contains 7 directories that compile into a multithreaded server.
+    This lab3 submission contains 7 directories that compile into a multithreaded server.

     The Thread_Pool directory holds files responsible for the Thread_Pool class.
 An instance of this class handles all spawned threads (conditon variables) and delegates the tasks assigned to its queue (using the add_task method)